 Opioid withdrawal symptoms include the following:

-• A runny nose
+- A runny nose

-• Insomnia
+- Insomnia

-• Pain in the muscles
+- Pain in the muscles

-• Anxiety
+- Anxiety

 Later symptoms include:

-• Vomiting
+- Vomiting

-• Nausea
+- Nausea

-• Diarrhea
+- Diarrhea

-• Abdominal cramping
+- Abdominal cramping

-• Goosebumps
+- Goosebumps

-• Dilated pupils
+- Dilated pupils

 Physicians administer medications that reduce the discomfort of these symptoms so that their patients’ bodies can be relieved of the drugs’ toxins.
-The Indiana government expanded the people’s access to programs such as these so that they can overcome their addictions to opioids.
+Medical detox is often the first step in a comprehensive treatment plan, providing a safe and supervised environment for managing withdrawal.

 The Cost of Substance Use

 The opioid crisis increased the amount of money that the state of Indiana spends on substance use each year.
-According to research done at the University of Indiana, misuse of opioids cost the state $43.3 billion.
+According to research done at the University of Indiana, misuse of opioids costs the state $43.3 billion.
 They estimate that the crisis cost $4.3 billion in 2017, and they expected it to cost another $4 billion in 2019.
 That comes out to $11 million every single day.
 In 2018, they expected to lose more than $1 billion.

 Specifically, the opioid crisis contributed to many other losses as well.
 Hospitals charged their patients more than $224 million in 2016 for overdoses.
 They were forced to charge another $297 million for opioid-related causes as well.
 The costs for opioid-related deaths increased to $7.2 million in 2016, but in 2003, this number was only equal to $1.2 million.
-In addition to that, rehabilitation centers charge more than $40 million every year in Indiana.

 The Crisis and Indiana’s Children

 Children were not faring well during this time either.
 Babies born with neonatal abstinence syndrome, NAS, required $36 million in 2016 for treatment.
-Also that year, 5,243 children were removed from parents with opioid use disorders.
+Also, that year, 5,243 children were removed from parents with opioid use disorders.

 Children in Indiana have been removed from their homes at a rate that is among the highest in the country.
 Half of the children that the Indiana Department of Child Services took from their homes in 2016 were removed because at least one parent was using substances.
-This was a dramatic increase in just the past three years, and it is a frightening statistic because children with family members addicted to substances are four times more likely than others to develop their own substance use disorders.

 The Importance of Obtaining Treatment

 Indiana residents can’t obtain treatment because it isn’t easy for many people to get to a rehab center.
-The type of treatment that they need, medication-assisted treatment, MAT, is also difficult for them to find.
+The type of treatment that they need, medication-assisted treatment, or MAT, is also difficult for them to find.
 Another barrier to treatment is the stigma surrounding substance use disorder that still exists in Indiana.

 It seems that many people are under the wrong impression regarding addiction.
 They believe that people have a choice as to whether or not they are going to misuse substances, but substance use disorder is actually a chronic disease.
 The belief that those afflicted are not experiencing a disease causes many people to forgo substance use treatment.